 Digital interfaces of cameras are supported through GenICam digital I/O control.

 Using the password protection can be useful if you want to pass on a MERLIC MVApp to customers who should not be able to change the application.
-Furthermore, this is important to protect your MVApps against non-authorised access from third parties to secure your intellectual property of the application.
+Furthermore, this is important to protect your MVApps against non-authorized access from third parties to secure your intellectual property of the application.

 3D Vision with height images